-Please note: Our fostering list is currently closed at our Southern Training Centre.
-The Fostering list at our Midlands Training Centre is now fully open.
+Please note: Our fostering list is currently closed at both our Southern and Midlands Training Centres.

 Fostering includes weekend fostering (17 consecutive weekends), as well as occasional fostering and overnight care (B&B) fostering.
 We are particularly keen to hear from those who can offer care throughout the week together with weekend foster care.

 When our amazing dogs begin their advanced training, they need a loving weekend foster home – can you help?
 This rewarding role plays an important part in contributing to a partnership.
 You’ll need to live close to one of our centres in West Sussex or Leicestershire so that you can pick up your dog on a Friday afternoon (between 4pm and 5pm), and bring it back on the Monday morning (between 8.30am and 9am).